hgn/hippod/docs/README.md

 sudo journalctl -f -u hippod
 ```

-Point you webbrowser to localhost:8080 - that's all.
+Point you web browser to http://localhost:8080/ - that's all.

 # Licence

 Simple MIT licensed.
 Install where you want and how often you want.
 If you make
 a product out of Hippod - great!
 The only request is that the LICENSE file must
 be intact, that's all.
+Don't be afraid to operate Hippod in your company.

 # Privacy Statement

 Hippod will never query external resources like Java Script libraries or Google
 Fonts.
 All resources are stored within hippod.
 This was one major design
 decision: never leak data to third party sides.
 Hippod can be operated behind
 cooperate firewalls/proxies.
+Your privacy is important to us!